 - Check the options using ./configure --help | less

 - Configure the package to your system specific needs running the ./configure script, that automatically checks your system to produce all the required Makefiles.
-This is the step that sometimes may have many options
+This is the step that sometimes might have many options

-- Make and make install using the right login and permissions
+- make and make install using the right login and permissions

 - Set up configuration files